 The use of animals as test subjects in medical and scientific research is deeply controversial, yet in many areas of the world, animals continue to be used as scientific material.
 The use of animals in medical research has been beneficial to the advancement and understanding of human medicine, physiology and pharmacology.
 However, this knowledge comes at a price to animal life.

-Millions of animals are used in research and testing worldwide, with the USA, China and the European Union using the most animals for research purposes, accumulating to an estimated 47.5 million animals.
+Millions of animals are used in research and testing worldwide, with the United States, China, and Japan using the most animals for research purposes, accumulating to an estimated 47 million animals.
 Rodents including rats and mice are the class of animal most likely to be used in research for several reasons, such as their convenience in size, reproductive ability, breeding costs, and their physiology closely resembles that of humans.
 For this reason, individuals think it’s acceptable to use rodents for medical research to benefit people and for animal health.

 Research conducted on animals varies from research on the nervous system to immunology and oncology.
 The majority of tests conducted are considered to be mild or moderate in how severe they are on animals.
-Although many individuals believe in the benefits of testing on animals where no alternative exists, we’re less likely to agree to conducting non-necessary/repetitive experiments on animals.
+Many individuals believe in the benefits of testing on animals where no alternative exists, while we’re less likely to agree to conducting non-medical-related experiments on animals.
 In fact, cosmetic testing is banned in the European Union as a result of the unnecessary harm it causes to animals.
-Following the EU Regulation 1223/2009 on cosmetics, products tested on animals are not permitted for sale within the EU.
+Following the EU Regulation 1223/2009 on cosmetics, products tested on animals are not permitted for sale within the European Union.